badoo/kexasol/docs/EXAMPLES.md

 ## Preparation

-KExasol uses Kotlin test + JUnit5 to run examples.
+KExasol uses Kotlin test + TestNG to run examples.
 In order to run examples yourself, please follow the following instructions:

 1. Make sure [Gradle](https://gradle.org/install/) is installed.
 2. Make sure you have an Exasol instance up and running.
 You may use [Exasol Community Edition](https://www.exasol.com/portal/display/DOWNLOAD/Free+Trial) or [Exasol Docker version](https://github.com/exasol/docker-db) for tests.